-How To Setup a VPN on an iPhone
+How to Setup a VPN on an iPhone [August 2020]

-If you regularly use coffee shop Wi-Fi or other open Wi-Fi networks, you need to set up a VPN on your iPhone.
-It is an essential layer of security that can keep your traffic from prying eyes and help stop you falling prey to the many threats that exist in the wireless networks in our cities.
+If you regularly use coffee shop Wi-Fi or other public Wi-Fi networks, using a VPN on your devices is essential.
+A VPN provides a layer of security that can keep your traffic from prying eyes and help stop you falling prey to the many threats that exist in the wireless networks in our cities.
 And though many think of VPNs as apps designed for your laptop, your iPhone also natively supports most VPN technology, including L2TP, PPTP, and ISec.
 In fact, most VPNs even have apps available right on the App Store, which means you can either set things up manually or using an automatic switch with the app.
 Let’s take a look at how VPNs work on your phone.

 A popular hacking method is referred to as ‘man in the middle’.
 This is where a hacker sits somewhere in the network with a laptop and pretends to be the wireless node.
 So when you walk into the network and connect to Wi-Fi, what you are actually doing is connecting to the hacker’s laptop and then to the Wi-Fi network.
 You get access to the internet as usual but all your traffic flows through the laptop.

-If you log on to email, do any banking, log on to check your balance or anything that includes personal data, the hacker can capture it and use it for their own gain.
+If you log onto your email, check your bank account, or look into anything that includes personal data, the hacker can capture it and use it for their own gain.
 Some Wi-Fi hacks have also served malware or set a popup window pretending to be the network asking you to confirm access and then downloading a virus.

-To use VPN, you will of course need a VPN provider.
+To use a VPN, you need a VPN provider.
 You can then use their app or manually configure the VPN.
 I’ll show you how to do both.

 Use the VPN app